Tirow and Håfa adai!

 • Achang Reef Flat Marine Preserve (est. 1997)

-• No fishing, harvesting, or collecting of anything is allowed, except with seasonal permit for certain species (i.e. atulai, mañåhak, and achemson).
+• No fishing, harvesting, or collecting of anything is allowed, except with a seasonal permit for certain species (i.e. atulai, mañåhak, and achemson).
 Trolling is allowed from the reef margin out to sea for pelagic fish.

 • Pati Point Marine Preserve (est. 1997)